 A few jobs will need a flexible artist who is able to move between lots of different styles and subject matters, but most jobs will want the best artist they can afford, who is absolutely killer at a specific type of art.

-My advice is to figure out the specific style and subject matter you like to work in most, then combine them and concentrate on becoming as good as possible in that niche.
+My best advice for your portfolio is to figure out the specific style and subject matter you like to work in most, then concentrate on becoming as good as you can in that niche.

 For myself, I most enjoy painting fantasy characters, and I most enjoy painting with an impressionistic style; I have concentrated on improving at that specific thing over other subject matters and styles.